A Complete Guide To How Email A/B Testing Works?

 - Personalization ( Do not forget to call their name!)

-- Number of characters in the subject line is also extremely important as most of your emails will be opened in a mobile phone.
+- A number of characters in the subject line is also extremely important as most of your emails will be opened on a mobile phone.

 Figure out what makes your audience curious.
 And use relevant words that trigger your recipient’s attention.

-Once the reader opens your email, looking at the very impressive subject line.
-The email content you present, should meet their expectations.
+Once the reader opens your email, look at the very impressive subject line.
+The email content you present should meet their expectations.
 You can experiment with a lot of email content types ranging from Welcome emails and announcements linked with your market.
-Make your contents more interesting, more personal and more targeted.
+Make your content more interesting, more personal, and more targeted.

-The types of contents you can use depends on the audience, here are a few.
+The types of content you can use depends on the audience, here are a few.

 - Welcome emails